Killing of Eric Garner: Eric Garner

 Eric Bernard Garner (September 15, 1970 – July 17, 2014) was a 43-year-old African American man.
 He was a horticulturist at the New York City Department of Parks and Recreation before quitting for health reasons.
 Garner, who was married to Esaw Garner, was described by his friends as a "neighborhood peacemaker" and a generous, congenial person.
 At the time of his death, he was the father of six children, including a then-3-month-old child, and had three grandchildren.

 Garner had been arrested by the NYPD more than 30 times since 1980 on charges such as assault, resisting arrest, and grand larceny.
 According to an article in The New York Times, many of these arrests had been for allegedly selling unlicensed cigarettes.
 In 2007, he filed a handwritten complaint in federal court accusing a police officer of conducting a cavity search of him on the street, "digging his fingers in my rectum in the middle of the street" while people passed by.
 Garner had, according to The New York Times, "recently ... told lawyers at Legal Aid that he intended to take all the cases against him to trial".
 At the time of the incident, he was out on bail for allegedly selling untaxed cigarettes, driving without a license, marijuana possession, and false personation.

 Daniel Pantaleo

-At the time of Garner's death, Daniel Pantaleo was a 29-year-old New York City Police Department officer living in Eltingville, Staten Island.
+At the time of Eric Garner's death, Daniel Pantaleo was a 29-year-old New York City Police Department officer living in Eltingville, Staten Island.
 He joined the NYPD in 2006 after graduating from Monsignor Farrell High School, and with a bachelor's degree from the College of Staten Island.
 Pantaleo was the subject of two civil rights lawsuits in 2013 where plaintiffs accused him of falsely arresting them and abusing them.
 In one of the cases, he and other officers allegedly ordered two black men to strip naked on the street for a search and the charges against the men were dismissed.